timdiels/pyautomate/README.rst

-pyautomate is an automation tool. pyautomate can be used to automate any set of tasks. pyautomate offers a KISS CLI + auto.py config file interface.
-Unlike other tools, you describe a system as a `state machine`_ and specify how to get from one state to the other.
-You then use the CLI to specify the state you want to reach, and pyautomate will get it done.
+pyautomate is a CLI tool to automate any set of tasks.
+Unlike other tools, you describe a state machine in a config file and use the CLI to go to a certain state. pyautomate will automatically find out how to get there using the config file you provided.

 To get a good idea of what pyautomate can do for you I suggest you have a quick scroll through `the usage section`__.

 __ `usage`_

-If you would like to use it as a library, let me know (limyreth@gmail.com) and I'll provide you with a documented API.
+Note: links are broken due to a rst bug in github.

 .. contents::